 Children MuseumPictured here: Lexington Children's Museum

 Traveling with kids?
 Lexington makes it easy to turn a summer day into something memorable.
 Explore hands-on exhibits at the Lexington Children’s Museum, take flight at the Aviation Museum of Kentucky, or catch a show at Lexington Children’s Theatre.
-Stop by Thoroughbred Park to check out its iconic life-size horse statues, then let kids run wild at Malibu Jack’s or one of the city’s trampoline parks.
+Start the day with an up-close look at how Thoroughbred horses train for race day on Keeneland's Morning Works Tour, then take a short drive to Rail Explorers in Versailles for a premier railbike experience along the Bluegrass Scenic Railroad.
+The Living Arts & Science Center offers captivating shows exploring space, science, and nature at Lexington's only Planetarium, while Champs Entertainment Complex is the ultimate destination for an evening of family fun, offering roller skating, laser tag, mini-golf, and an action-packed arcade.
 From interactive museums to unexpected local favorites, there’s no shortage of ways to keep the whole family entertained.

 5. Taste Your Way Through Bourbonland and the Brewgrass Trail

 Beyond our iconic bourbon scene, Lexington is also home to a thriving craft beer culture–and there's no better way to experience it than by following the Brewgrass Trail.
-Spanning multiple neighborhoods, the trail features everything from hazy IPAs to crisp lagers, cideries, and even sake.
+Spanning over two dozen stops, the trail features everything from hazy IPAs to crisp lagers, cideries, and even sake.
 Use your phone to check in at each stop, and earn free merch along your way!

 Looking to escape the city life for a bit?
 Soak in the afternoon at the West Sixth Farm, a farm-to-glass brewery experience with hiking trails and a taproom nestled in the countryside.
 Or get the best of both worlds at Town Branch—the only brewery-distillery combo on the Kentucky Bourbon Trail—where you can pour a glass of the iconic Kentucky Bourbon Barrel Ale® alongside award-winning spirits.